Neck Deep: The Peace and the Panic (2016–2018)

 On 27 June 2016, the band began writing new material for the band's third album.
 They began working on the album in the studio eight months after writing the band's new music on 21 February 2017.
 On 15 January 2017, the band's vocalist, Ben Barlow, stated that a band should always show progression in its music and they are certainly aware that is what they want to do in the band's third album.
 In an interview with the lead singer, Barlow explains how his father's passing influenced his motivation for writing Neck Deep's most recent album.
 Ben connects his father's death and the album by stating, "It's definitely opened my mind up creatively, it's gonna be a little ball of inspiration that I can kind of pick at, I guess."
 On 5 April 2017, the band finished the album and was set to release it on 18 August of the same year.
 On 21 May Neck Deep released two new songs along with music videos for them.
 "Where Do We Go When We Go" and "Happy Judgement Day".
 It was also announced the band worked with Neal Avron and Mike Green on their new album.
-The band's lead singer, Ben Barlow was quoted saying to Alternative Press "The Peace and the Panic is about how we’ve grown up and experienced life in the last couple of years.".
-He also commented on two of the new tracks on the album, including the track "Happy Judgement Day" of which Barlow commented, ". .is on the panic side, and really, that song is a comment on the current social and political climate.".
+Ben Barlow was quoted saying to Alternative Press "The Peace and the Panic is about how we’ve grown up and experienced life in the last couple of years.".
+He also commented on two of the new tracks on the album, including the track "Happy Judgement Day" of which Barlow commented that it "... is on the panic side, and really, that song is a comment on the current social and political climate.".
 He also stated "Where Do We Go When We Go" is the last track on the record, and we feel it summarises our mood well.
 Very directly, the message is: "Fuck all this shit, fuck all the noise, let’s just make something of ourselves before our time is up."

-On 5 July 2017 in Charlotte, North Carolina, the band gained attention on Warped Tour when the members were reportedly under police lockdown due to a fatal shooting outside the bar they were in.
+On 5 July 2017 in Charlotte, North Carolina the band gained attention on the Warped Tour when the members were reportedly under police lockdown due to a fatal shooting outside the bar they were in.
 The bassist of the band, Fil Thorpe-Evans, tweeted, "FYI last night a few of us were in a bar police lock down because there was a fatal shooting literally outside.
 Had to hide behind the bar".
 None of the band members were injured as the scene calmed down upon the arrival of the police.

 Members of the band performed a DJ set at Emo Nite Day hosted by Emo Nite in Los Angeles in December 2017.
 On 4 September 2018, bassist Fil Thorpe-Evans announced the departure from the band.
 He said that Neck Deep has been a dream coming true but he wanted to pursue his career as a producer.